OAODEV/web-dev-dictionary/definitions.md

+#### application
+A stand alone service whose consumer is a human.
+Excel and Facebook are applications.

 #### config
 A set of key value pairs.

 #### environment
 Compute, network and persistence resources that host and provide access to services along with a specific set of dependencies in the form of operating system, installed software, specific files and/or environment variables.
+The host for an application.

 #### image
 The result of a build process.
 Software that is configurable, testable and runnable.